jeffery9/vscode-odoo-snippets/README.md

 ## install from vscode market

-for the moment, still not published to vscode market.
+~~for the moment, still not published to vscode market.~~

+just find this from market

 ## local installation

+download the source code from  https://github.com/jeffery9/vscode-odoo-snippets.git

 ## installation manually